top of page

 • Apr 20

 Look, I'm going to give it to you straight: choosing between an Australian parti sapphire and a Montana sapphire isn't about finding the objectively superior stone.
-As a bench jeweler who has set more of these multi-hued beauties than I can count, I've watched buyers tie themselves in knots over perceived differences in quality.
-Let's clear away the marketing fog.
-You aren't choosing a rank; you are choosing between two chemically distinct beasts born from entirely different geological chaos.
+And the comparison is absolutely apples to oranges.
+As a bench jeweler who has set more of these multi-hued beauties than I can count, I can help you wade through this murky fog with ease.
+Come glide with me like a majestic barge through the dimly lit swamps of indecision, where you hear the first blast of clarity from the clarion of enlightenment: You aren't choosing a rank; you are choosing between two chemically distinct beasts born from entirely different geological wombs.
+Hopefully this will help you, player one, to choose your fighter.

 The Great Sapphire Standoff: Australian vs. Montana